Before you respond

 What it may look like

-"Work from home today.
+"Reply YES for a remote online assessor job.
 Rate products in our app and deposit $80 to unlock your next commission level."

 Signs to slow down